aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 - [Additional resources](#additional-resources)

 ## Prerequisite
-We assume you have a RStudio instance running on your laptop or on a EC2 instance.
-You will need the following IAM policies: `AmazonSageMakerFullAccess` and `AmazonEC2ContainerRegistryFullAccess` to be attached to your IAM role and credential that is used in your environment, eg. [EC2](https://aws.amazon.com/premiumsupport/knowledge-center/assign-iam-role-ec2-instance/) or [local computer](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
-If you do not have a RStudio IDE, please follow the instruction in [Prerequisite](./doc/prerequisite.md) to deploy a [RStudio Server](https://rstudio.com/products/rstudio/download-server/) on a EC2 instance with all the necessary permission and networking for your convenience.
+We assume you have an RStudio instance running on your laptop or on a EC2 instance.
+You will need the following IAM policies: `AmazonSageMakerFullAccess` and `AmazonEC2ContainerRegistryFullAccess` to be attached to your IAM role and credential that is used in your environment, eg. [Amazon EC2](https://aws.amazon.com/premiumsupport/knowledge-center/assign-iam-role-ec2-instance/) or [local computer](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+The R libraries that are used in the demo are:
+- fable==0.2.1, fabletool==0.2.1
+- feasts==0.1.5
+- tsibble==0.9.3
+- reticulate==0.16
+- dplyr==1.0.2
+- ggplot2==3.3.2

+If you do not have an RStudio IDE, please follow the [instruction](./doc/prerequisite.md) to deploy an [RStudio Server](https://rstudio.com/products/rstudio/download-server/) on an EC2 instance with all the necessary permission and networking for your convenience.

 ## Prototyping in RStudio
 Suppose your customer send you a dataset and ask you to forecast the number of visitors to city of Melbourne in Australia for the next 5 years.
 Let’s log on to the IDE to start playing with the data.
 You will start with the prototyping script [fable_demo.r](./fable_demo.r) where we do a simple exploratory analysis, visualization and modeling using ETS and ARIMA algorithms.